EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolver.md

 |x=[bob], y=[table1]| Bob lifted a table|
 |x=[alice, bob], y=[table1]| Alice and Bob lifted a table together|

-If the original phrase really was: "a student lifted a table", then the last solution where Bob and Alice (together) lifted a table shouldn't be there.
-On the other hand, if it was "students lifted a table", the first a second answers can't stand alone because they each only represent one student, not "students".
-Furthermore, if it was "students lifted tables", none of the answers should be there since there is only one table.
+If the original phrase really was: "a student lifted a table", then the last solution where Bob and Alice (together) lifted a table shouldn't be there since "Bob and Alice" are not "a student".

+On the other hand, if it was "students lifted a table", the first and second answers can't stand alone because they each only represent one student, not "students".

+Finally, if it was "students lifted tables", none of the answers should be there since there is only one table.

+So, we really didn't have a "formula language" that could capture the sematics of the phrase enough to distinguish these cases.
 Encoding the plurality in the formula and representing it properly in the answers is essential for properly capturing meaning.

-In MRS, plurality is encoded as a property of the variable, as described in the [MRS topic](devhowtoMRS#variable-properties).
-So, to encode plural students, a `[ x NUM: pl]` fragment would be in the MRS. We'll just put that at the top of our pseudo MRS in these simple examples to capture it from here on out:
+In the MRS "formula language", plurality *is* encoded using a property of the variable, as described in the [MRS topic](devhowtoMRS#variable-properties).
+So, to encode plural students, a `[ x NUM: pl]` fragment would be in the MRS. We'll just put that at the top of our pseudo MRS in these simple examples to capture it for now:

 ~~~
 [ x NUM: pl]